munusshih/source-code-print/src/content/affordances/ownability.md

 description: "The ability for work to be permanently owned by readers and accessed without interruption, regardless of future changes by publishers or platforms."
 ---

 Ownability addresses fundamental questions of access versus ownership in contemporary publishing.
 When you "own" a digital book, do you actually possess it?
 Can it be removed from your library?
 Updated without your consent?
 Made inaccessible if a platform shuts down?
-The counter to ownability is subscription models, licensing, and sole proprietary control, where access is temporary and conditional.
+The counter to ownability is subscription models, licensing, and sole proprietary control, where access is temporary and conditional. test test test

 ## The Ownership Question